Want to participate in a short research study? Help shape the future of investing tools and you could win a $250 gift card!

 Or for Suntec Real Estate Investment Trust:

-Does Suntec Real Estate Investment Trust Have A Good ROE?
+Does Suntec Real Estate Investment Trust Have A Good Return On Equity?

-One simple way to determine if a company has a good return on equity is to compare it to the average for its industry.
+Arguably the easiest way to assess company's ROE is to compare it with the average in its industry.
 Importantly, this is far from a perfect measure, because companies differ significantly within the same industry classification.
-If you look at the image below, you can see Suntec Real Estate Investment Trust has a lower ROE than the average (7.4%) in the REITs industry classification.
+As shown in the graphic below, Suntec Real Estate Investment Trust has a lower ROE than the average (6.9%) in the REITs industry classification.

-While Suntec Real Estate Investment Trust does have some debt, with debt to equity of just 0.61, we wouldn’t say debt is excessive.
-Its ROE isn’t particularly impressive, but the debt levels are quite modest, so the business probably has some real potential.
+While Suntec Real Estate Investment Trust does have some debt, with debt to equity of just 0.62, we wouldn't say debt is excessive.
+I'm not impressed with its ROE, but the debt levels are not too high, indicating the business has decent prospects.
 Conservative use of debt to boost returns is usually a good move for shareholders, though it does leave the company more exposed to interest rate rises.

-But note: Suntec Real Estate Investment Trust may not be the best stock to buy.
-So take a peek at this free list of interesting companies with high ROE and low debt.
+Of course Suntec Real Estate Investment Trust may not be the best stock to buy.
+So you may wish to see this free collection of other companies that have high ROE and low debt.